 Prevention of Ehrlichiosis and Anaplasmosis

-To prevent these disorders, people should take measures to prevent tick bites.
-(See also the Centers for Disease Control and Prevention: Preventing tick bites.)
+No vaccine is available to prevent ehrlichiosis or anaplasmosis.
+Measures can be taken to prevent tick bites.
+(See also Centers for Disease Control and Prevention: Preventing tick bites.)

 Preventing tick access to skin includes